 Using the Building with Nature approach, we aim to catalyse a fundamental shift in coastal and delta planning: from a single sided infrastructure based approach, towards one that combines infrastructure development, ecosystem development and broader land-use planning.
 This allows the reintegration of wetlands in the landscape, and enables the provision of their coastal protection services as well as co-benefits such as fisheries provision, recreational values, and carbon storage.

-Our ambition is to scale up Building with Nature approaches and techniques in other areas, including in urban areas.
+Our aim is to scale up Building with Nature approaches and techniques in other areas, including in urban areas.
 We therefore promote wider application and link them to policies and plans, driving increased investment in nature-based solutions.

 Find out more about Building with Nature.